Global-Solutions-Alliance/model-engine/CONTRIBUTING.md

 ## Review Process

-In addition to the normal code review which any pull request will undergo, changes which augment or modify the analytical functionality of the models will need to be approved by Project Drawdown research team before being accepted into the repository.
+In addition to the normal code review which any pull request will undergo, changes which augment or modify the analytical functionality of the models will need to be approved by Global Solutions Alliance research team before being accepted into the repository.
 Advance discussion with the development team will help us set up the research review in a timely manner.